Bahrain-SEB-15/react-hoot-front-end/build-a-reusable-metadata-component/README.md

 }
 ```

-Add the following to `src/components/AuthorInfo/AuthorInfo.jsx`:
+Add the following to the new `AuthorInfo` component:

 ```jsx
 // src/components/AuthorInfo/AuthorInfo.jsx